Do you own your own business, Mama?

 The big takeaway is to step out of either/or thinking.
 This is an “and more” situation.
 You can have a successful business AND a loving, impactful relationship with your children.
 It’s all about choice and setting aside time for both things.

 Mistake #5: Not speaking your ideal client’s language

-A lot of times Mompreneurs get caught up in what they’re offering and can’t see the forest through the trees.
+A lot of times Mompreneurs get caught up in what they’re offering and can’t see the forest for the trees.
 You have to speak to your potential client in a way that actually resonates with them!
 You can’t be selling “mindfulness” without somehow connecting your audience to what it is they’ll receive from working with you.

 So, to continue our example, does “mindfulness” give your clients relief from severe anxiety?
 Help them build a stronger, more loving relationship with their partner?
 Not punch their boss?
 Stop having rage fits in traffic?
 Do you see how that works?

 Sure, you may know what you do and how it helps people, but you have to put it in terms that your ideal client relates with and WANTS.
 If you don’t do this, you’re most likely hearing crickets when you speak about your offer.